celer-network/Liquidity-Backing/README.md

 -   **Lockfree Commiment**: Put digital asset into PoLC without locking
 -   **Whitelist OSP**: Only OSP in the whitelist can launch LiBA auction to borrow fund
 -   **Collateral Lending**: OSP can put collateral into the auction
--   **Blind Auction**: Bidders will not know others' rate and celer value for auction performed in LiBA
+-   **Blind Auction**: Bidders will not know others' rate and CELR value for auction performed in LiBA
 -   **Challenge Auction Result**: Bidders can challenge wrong auction result posted by OSP
 -   **Repay Auction**: OPS can repay the loan through LiBA